 Our Best Lat Pulldown Machines (December 2023)

-1 - XMark Lat Pulldown Machine (Editor's Choice)
+1 - XMark Lat Pulldown Machine (Best Overall and Most Versatile)

 This versatile lat pulldown machine from XMark Fitness stood out for us the most.

 It has a very solid steel frame that reduces wobbles to a minimum, and you also get five different handles, including a triceps rope.
 The cables used are also nylon-coated for added security and durability, with a 3" dura craft cushion padded seat for a comfortable training.